Himanshu-peace/Weather-Widget/README.md

 # Weather-Widget
-React based project which can provide weather related information of any city entered by the user using API request.
+React-based project that can provide weather-related information for any city user entering using API request.
 Tools Used – React, Material-UI, JavaScript, HTML, Bootstrap, GitHub